 Problems with inflammation start when the body remains in a state of low-level inflammation over a long period of time.
 This is called chronic inflammation.
 Current research is examining the role of inflammation in metabolic issues, cardiovascular disease, insulin resistance, obesity, diabetes, aging, and a number of brain conditions.
 This research suggests that inflammation may be the common pathway for many health issues.

 Patients often report a variety of inflammatory and autoimmune symptoms in addition to mental health symptoms.
-Times of increased emotional stress, at times come with flare-ups of pain, joint problems, skin issues, and gastrointestinal dysfunction, and other symptoms suggestive of systemic inflammation.
+Periods of increased emotional stress can at times induce flare-ups of pain, joint problems, skin issues, gastrointestinal dysfunction, and other symptoms suggestive of systemic inflammation.
 Chronic inflammation may be the underlying mechanism that could explain both the mental health and physical health issues.
 Recent studies link inflammation to the following psychiatric conditions in adults and children: